dormant-chicken/sortty/README.md

 If you want custom options different from the default ones, do so like this example:

 ```
-sortty --algorithm insertion --text
+sortty --algorithm insertion --text --bar_character o
 ```

-The command above runs sortty with the insertion sort algorithm and sets text-only mode to true
+The command above runs sortty with the insertion sort algorithm, sets text-only mode to true, and makes the program use an 'o' character instead of the default '#' character for the bars

 More options are available above in the usage part